Noam2Stein/ggmath/README.md

 When using type aliases the API is very similar to other math crates like `glam`.

-For more advanced use cases where generics are needed, you should read the documentation of types like `Vector`.
+For more advanced use cases where generics are needed, you should read the documentation of generic types like `Vector`.

 ## Cargo Features